bheimbu/evolutionary_ecology/docs/source/first_week.rst

     - Learn to recognize additional morphological characters.
     - Be able to identify most of your specimens to species level.

 For species-level identification (using the stereo microscope 🔬), take one or two individuals from the glass vials.
-The remaining specimens (in 2 ml reaction tubes) will be used for molecular work.
+The remaining specimens (in 2 ml reaction tubes filled with EtOH) will be used for molecular work.

 Tasks of the Day
 ^^^^^^^^^^^^^^^^^